The Secret to Unleash Your Creativity: Play, Passion, and Personal Projects

 A couple of years ago, I was struggling with feeling very blocked and unmotivated to create, so I decided to create an exercise that would help me to lower the stakes and just play with my creativity.
 What resulted is my collage doodle series.
 I chose a medium that brought me joy and I set some rules and limitations for myself, because I needed a specific container to feel safe enough to play.
 I set a time limit of about an hour for each piece to create those boundaries around this project.

-Letting go of judgment is important especially if you’re learning something new.
-Judgement of my skill and the need to make something “good” are the two obstacles that tend to get in my way most often.
+Letting go of judgment is important, especially if you’re learning something new.
+Judgment of my skill and the need to make something “good” are the two obstacles that tend to get in my way most often.
 As I explained in Overcoming Creative Blocks, the more you produce, the more creativity you will have.
 So it’s important to learn to create without reservation.
-If it’s not the result that you wanted, that’s fine, the next one will be better.
-Keep at it and you will get better.
+If it’s not the result that you wanted, that’s fine—the next one will be better.
+Keep at it and you will improve.

 If it’s not bringing you joy, then it’s not doing its job.
 Before you decide you’re over it and it’s not working, reevaluate how the process is and is not working for you.
 Where are the pain points?
 What’s continuing to get in your way of enjoying this process?
 Nothing has to be set in stone.
 This time and effort is for you, so make it work for you.